 What’s good about the Apple Watch

 There is something very constant about the Apple Watch – the design.
 It stays the same with each new release of the watch.
 There have been some minor changes in the transition from the Series 3 to the Series 4, but it’s hard to call them drastic.
 But now they are available in 40mm and 44mm case sizes (up from 38 and 42 on Series 3 and earlier models).
 A major plus is the ability to use any strap with any watch.
+Even leather apple watch bands can be interchangeable with ease.
 You could change watches 3 or 4 times without losing the value of your strap collection.

 The current Apple Watch Series 6 is 20% faster than its Series 5 predecessor.
 It doesn’t, however, last longer.
 It’s said to run for 18 hours, but that’s an understatement.
 I’ve managed to charge this watch every other day with the “always on screen” feature on.